haythemkh/graphDB-node/README.md

 Rexster provides a RESTful shell to any Blueprints-complaint graph database.
 This HTTP web service provides: a set of standard low-level GET, POST, and DELETE methods, a flexible extension model which allows plug-in like development for external services (such as ad-hoc graph queries through Gremlin), and a browser-based interface called The Dog House.

-A graph database hosted in the OrientDB can be configured in Rexster and then accessed using the standard RESTful interface powered by the Rexster web server.
+A graph database can be configured in Rexster and then accessed using the standard RESTful interface powered by the Rexster web server.

 #### Installation